 Vincent van de Wijngaard celebrates Monsieur Louis Vuitton's 200th birthday.

-Louis Vuitton’s legacy of travel, innovation, creativity and the very first trunk he made were the starting point for something new #louis200
+Louis Vuitton’s legacy of travel, innovation, creativity and the very first trunk he made are the starting point for something new.

 Vincent is a traveler, a seeker, but foremost, a storyteller.
 His projects have since taken him to more than seventy countries, fostering an appreciation and familiarity with diverse cultures that lends a unique international perspective to his work.